Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

 invalid target release: 17
 ```

-Solution:
+Resolution:

-Verify that Java 17 is installed and selected as the active JDK.
+Confirm that JDK 17 is installed and configured as the active Java version.

-### Invalid Barcode Exception:
+### Invalid Barcode

-Cause:
+Possible reason:

-The barcode value may not have been produced by this application or has been modified.
+The barcode may have been altered or was not generated by this application.

-### No CLI Response:
+### CLI Does Not Work

-Ensure the correct syntax is used:
+Verify that the command syntax is correct.

+For encoding:

 ```text
 encode <patientId> <testCode> <sampleId>
 ```

-or
+For decoding:

 ```text
 decode <barcodeValue>
 ```

-###Future
+## Future Enhancements

-AI will be integrated soon for record analysis, patient analysis, and in management.
+Future versions will include AI-powered capabilities to assist with laboratory record analysis, patient data insights, and overall laboratory management.